TheoLeanse/CVdraft/README.md

 Writing clearly, talking about code, and so on and so on.
 It is a kind of problem solving.

+Talking about what you love, understanding new concepts, explaining complex ideas to newcomers.

 I can talk to Journos about what Developers are building.

 - Example
 - Example
 - Example

+or

+#### Writing

+Writing as finding the solutions to problems very much akin to code.
+Clarity, simplicity, rigorous.

+- Journo
+- Script reports
+- Product descriptions

+#### Self-direction, motivation, dedication

+I am lucky enough to know what I want to do, and I don't want to squander that privilege.

 #### Teams